Why cultural contexts matter so much

 Curiously, in the West, we know that when men champion the rights of women it has great impact.
 As it does when any majority group acknowledges the contribution of the people who are not in the same powerful and privileged position.

 I think The Guardian could do better here.
 We could all do better in fact, just by taking a moment to at least try to understand the context of a different culture instead of rushing to mock and make judgements.
-It’s called cultural intelligence and when there’s a lack of it we tend to think that the other party has all of the work to do.
+It’s called cultural adaptability and when there’s a lack of it we tend to think that the other party has all of the work to do.
 Given all that we’ve seen in the West of late, are we really comfortable climbing onto a pedestal on gender equality?

 At EW Group, we can work with you to implement best practice in diversity and inclusion through our bespoke unconscious bias training, inclusive leadership for senior teams and building an inclusive culture workshops.